The Gauge Theory of Measurement-Based Quantum Computation: The gauge theory of MBQC

 We think of $s$ as an element of the fiber $F_j$ in the gauge bundle, which has coordinates $g$ and $\tilde{g}$ relative to two reference sections $f$ and $\tilde{f}$.
 Using the relation \eqref{para}, we can write the parallel transport as

 where we used the notation $U_{f}=A_{f}$ to emphasize that $A_{f}$ is the (desired) local circuit simulation.

 Equation~\eqref{VA} shows that a gauge choice decomposes the parallel transport operator into two parts.
 The first is a `na{\"\i}ve motion' $U_f$, which can contain both horizontal and vertical motion.
 In the total space $\mathcal{E}$, this na{\"\i}ve motion simply follows the section $f$.
 The second part, $V_g$, is the gauge connection.
 It is a correction term, whose action is entirely vertical---that is, it maps the fiber to itself.
 Its job is ensure that the combination $V_g U_f$ generates parallel transport.
-Note that, when viewed in isolation, both $V_{g}$ and $U_{f}$ are ambiguous up to multiplication by $V_{h}$ for arbitrary $h$ in the gauge group; only their product has invariant meaning.
-This is the gauge symmetry of MBQC: the freedom to reset the section $f$ and the corresponding ambiguity in the byproduct $V_g$.
+Note that, when viewed in isolation, both $V_{g}$ and $U_{f}$ are ambiguous up to multiplication by $V_{h}$ for arbitrary $h$ in the gauge group; only their product has invariant meaning. \bart{These are MBQC gauge transformations:} the freedom to reset the section $f$ and the corresponding ambiguity in the byproduct $V_g$.

 \paragraph{Parallel transport in the globally adapted basis} The MPS tensor $A_{s}$ in equation \eqref{VA} describes the evolution a virtual qubit $\ket{\psi}$ in the locally adapted basis defined in \eqref{localmbqcbasis}.
 Measurements in that basis produce the virtual evolution